 Uneven Stone or Concrete Bases

 Barn floors are rarely perfectly level.
-Stone slabs and early concrete bases may become cracked, sloped, or uneven over time.
+Stone slabs and early concrete bases may crack, slope, or become uneven over time.
 Proper subfloor preparation may include:

 - grinding uneven areas